CS3398-Mutants-WeGood/Motion-Capture-App/README.md

 # Motion-Capture-App
-The CS-3398 Mutant team is composed of Rick Rodriguez, Bo Heyse, Luis Tovar, Tyler Perkins, and Hunter Anderson
+- The CS-3398 Mutant team is composed of Rick Rodriguez, Bo Heyse, Luis Tovar, Tyler Perkins, and Hunter Anderson.
+- The goal of this project is to use an Inertial Measurement Unit and the data it provides to create an iOS application that controls the sensor remotely via a Bluetooth connection in order to visualize the data when attached to an object.
+We want to be able to grab the data off the sensor via the app, format it, and feed it into a virtual environment like unity or matlab to replicate the object's motion through space.
+- We are making this for any user that wants to record the motion of an object.
+-

 ## Table of contents